Cody-Howell/AccountAuthenticator/AccountAuthenticator/README.md

 - Integration tests with the Docker Compose to run full auth flows
 	- Test throwing errors and what you should expect as a return value
 - Move headers to standard `Authentication` header (for both libraries)
-    - AS OF 0.9 - My library works in a fundamentally different way, will not be migrating to this for v1.x
+    - AS OF 0.9 - My library works in a fundamentally different way, will not be migrating to this for v1.x.
+I need to actually learn how this works.

 ## Changelog

+1.1 (7/6/25)

+- AccountInfo now includes Role property, making role checking much cleaner.
+Should've done this from the start.

 1.0 (!)
 (6/20/25)